Featured

 Lebrunia coralligens

-Almost "local" to Americans, these are the actinarians of that occur off the coast of Florida on down to the coast of Brazil.
+Almost "local" to Americans, these are the Actinarians of that occur off the coast of Florida on down to the coast of Brazil.
 Unfortunately, only a couple of species (and 99% only one of these!) of Condylactis make it directly into pet-fish markets... a few others as occasional "contaminants" on live rock.
 This is a great pity, as the area offers several outstandingly beautiful and hardy Anemone species... some with breathtakingly gorgeous symbiotic fish and shrimp species.

 Actinoporus elegans, the Elegant Anemone.
 7-9 inches in diameter.
 Distinctive knobbed tentacles or a flat oral disc.
 Uncommon, found in coral rubble and sand areas.
-Belize images.
 Symbionts include the Spotted Cleaner and Squat Anemone Shrimps, and Banded Clinging Crab.

 Arachnanthus nocturnus, the Banded Tube-Dwelling Anemone... actually not a "true" anemone (Order Actinaria), but a close relative to Black Corals (same Order, Ceriantharia).
 Tapering, translucent tentacles with varyingly dark brown bands.
 Comes out of the substrate at night (and back in if frightened).
 Bonaire pix of a small (two inch), large (four inch wide) and retracted specimens.